How to Apply for Financial Aid at DMACC

 Through a special agreement with the Iowa Vocational Rehabilitation Services division of the Department of Education, a vocational rehabilitation staff person is assigned to each DMACC campus.
 Agency services are available to eligible clients.
 As a part of an individual written plan requiring training to meet a student’s vocational goal, financial assistance may be available per Agency guidelines.

 Requirements For Continued Financial Aid Eligibility

 Federal regulations require that students maintain satisfactory academic progress in the program of study they are pursuing in order to receive financial aid.
 At DMACC, students must earn and maintain a minimum cumulative grade point average of 2.00.
 Students must also earn a minimum number of credits per semester to continue receiving aid.
 Financial aid includes all federal and state grants, college work-study and loans, including the Federal Direct Student Loans.
 Academic records will be reviewed every semester.

 DMACC has two standards for measuring academic progress:

-The financial aid academic standards apply to undergraduate students who wish to establish or maintain financial aid eligibility.
+The FA-SAP standards apply to undergraduate students who wish to establish or maintain financial aid eligibility.
 These standards apply to a student’s entire academic record at Des Moines Area Community College whether or not financial aid was received for prior terms of enrollment.